purvaraut21/Final-Java-Swing-Project-Multi-Banking-System/README.md

 ## 📌 Project Overview

-The **Multi-Banking System** is a desktop-based application built using **Core Java** and **Java Swing**.
+The **Multi-Banking System** is a web-based application built using **Core Java** and **Java Swing**.
 It provides a centralized interface for managing multiple bank accounts, performing basic banking operations like deposit, withdrawal, balance check, fund transfer, and viewing transaction history.